The 32 best Amazon Prime Day deals for October 2023

 Roku's streaming dongle supports 4K HDR content, long-range Wi-Fi and voice control.

-Our favorite streaming stick, the Roku Streaming Stick 4K, has dropped to $38 for this sale.
+Our favorite streaming stick, the Roku Streaming Stick 4K, has dropped to $37 for this sale.
 It packs a ton of features into an affordable package, including 4K HDR streaming capabilities, Dolby Vision, AirPlay 2 and private listening when you have a pair of headphones.
-And since it's so small, it makes a great travel entertainment device, too.
+And since it's so small, it makes for a great travel entertainment device too.

 LG B2